 Matt Beck, DJ and music promoter at This Is Tmrw

 “I moved to Birmingham from rural Cheshire and was so taken with everything that it had to offer that, five years on, I still haven’t managed to move back.
 A multicultural melting pot for music and the arts, both the city centre and its suburbs host a wealth of cultural events every day of the week handcrafted by some truly wonderful independent promoters.
 Birmingham has found musical success over the past couple of years with the emergence of a handful of nationally championed bands which currently marks the tip of the iceberg really – the creativity that this success has inspired across the musical spectrum is overwhelming.
-Birmingham is a city which has embraced its surrounding communities – Digbeth, Moseley and Kings Heath all play a major part in housing its overflowing creativity and with the creation of the new library and accompanying film and literary events, now more than ever there is something for everyone.”
+Birmingham is a city that has embraced its surrounding communities – Digbeth, Moseley and Kings Heath all play a major part in housing its overflowing creativity and with the creation of the new library and accompanying film and literary events, now more than ever there is something for everyone.”

 Amy Sumner, new music editor at Brum Notes Magazine